paulsonkoly/chess-3/tools/tuner/doc/design.md

 The shuffling can be based on lines, instead of parsed EPD entries thus we should get out of memory errors when a client does the shuffling.
 The current design keeps board representation in the slice that holds the EPD data, because it loads only once.

+The shuffle is verified by the Job checksum, which is sent back to the server on completion.
+Then the server can also verify the result.